 Phase 2 (conceptual restoration and enhancement designs within priority channel segments) and Phase 3 (programmatic environmental review and permitting) of the Salmon River Floodplain Habitat Enhancement and Mine Tailing Remediation Project have been initiated with partial funding from the California Department of Fish and Wildlife Proposition 1 Watershed Restoration Grant Program.
 Engineering designs have been developed for the Red Bank and Kelly Bar fisheries and off-channel habitat enhancement project sites (Michael Love and Associates 2016, 2017), two priority segments identified on the North Fork.
-Two additional project sites in priority segments on the South Fork Salmon River (near the Knownothing Creek confluence) and mainstem Salmon River (near the Nordheimer Creek confluence) are currently in design.
-These pilot projects, initiated in priority segments of the Salmon River, provide an opportunity to learn from restoration actions in this dynamic system.
+The Salmon River Restoration Council developed conceptual engineering designs for a project site on the South Fork near the Knownothing Creek confluence (Stillwater Sciences 2014), and is in the process of designing structures for a project site on the mainstem Salmon River at the Nordheimer Creek confluence in partnership with Fiori Geosciences.
+These projects, initiated in priority segments of mainstem Salmon River channel reaches, provide an opportunity to learn from restoration actions in this dynamic system.